 This soup packs a flavorful punch for those cold winter nights.
-Reduce the amount of chili paste if you don’t want the soup to be overly spicy, or if you are making it for your kids.
+Reduce the amount of chili paste if you don’t want the soup to be overly spicy or if you are making it for your children.

 In a hurry?
-This recipe takes less than 5 minutes of prep time, then 40 minutes for roasting the pumpkin.
+This recipe takes less than five minutes of prep time, then 40 minutes for roasting the pumpkin.
 The roasted pumpkin and mushrooms provide a deep, savory flavor in this soup.

 Make this recipe ahead in a slow cooker so you can have a delicious meal waiting for you when you come home.
 You can always substitute the ground turkey for grass-fed ground beef if you prefer a meatier chili.

 Everyone in my family loves pumpkin pie and cheesecake.
-Here is a recipe that combines two of our favorite holiday classics into one delicious dessert!
-My recipe incorporates goat cheese with almond meal crust for a creamy, crunchy treat that’s healthy!
+Here is a recipe that combines two of our favorite holiday classics into one delicious dessert.

-A vegan and gluten-free version of a holiday favorite that doesn’t even involve turning on the oven!
-Instead of the usual lard-filled crust, this pie uses dates, raw nuts and rolled oats for a delicious crust that provides healthy fats instead of less than healthy processed fats.
+This is a vegan and gluten-free version of a holiday favorite that doesn’t even involve turning on the oven.
+Instead of the usual lard-filled crust, this pie uses dates, raw nuts and rolled oats for a delicious crust that provides healthy fats instead of less-than-healthy processed fats.

 Photo: Dr. Axe

 Who says ice cream is only for the hot summer months?
 This dairy-free ice cream satisfies your craving for pumpkin pie even though it’s made from butternut squash.